Jean-Baptiste-Lasselle/apm-dokerized-build-from-source/README.md

 ### What's this ?

 An automated `APM` Build From Source.
-The recipe also shows how to standalone run `APM`
+The recipe also shows how to standalone run `APM`, and was originally shared at https://github.com/atom/apm/issues/871

 Well actually it started with a build from source recipe, but suddenly :
 * I manage to tear off Atom IDE, its package manager : `APM`